lzanini/mdbook-katex/README.md

 and a regular \$ symbol.
 ```

+Latex equations will be pre-rendered as HTML when running `mdbook build` or `mdbook serve` as usual.

 ## Macros

-Macros must be defined in a `.txt` file, according to the following pattern
+Latex macros are supported.
+They must be defined in a `.txt` file, according to the following pattern

 ```txt
 \grad:{\nabla}
 \R:{\mathbb{R}^{#1 \times #2}}
 ```

-Then, specify the macros location in your `book.toml`
+You must specify the path of this file as an option under the `preprocessot.katex` table of your `book.toml` file.

 ```toml
 [preprocessor.katex]
 macros = "path/to/macros.txt"
 ```

-You can now use these macros in your `.md` files
+These macros can then be used in your `.md` files

 ```
 # Chapter 1